 Costs of Compliance

-With the average base salary at $86K and a fully loaded employee cost of 2X to 3X their base salary, the total payout for an environmental manager can range from $172 to -$258K per year.
+The average base salary at $86K, and a fully loaded employee costs of 2X to 3X their base salary; the total payout for an environmental manager can range from $172 to -$258K per year.
 And with the number of routine tasks to keep your everyday operations running smoothly, you need to leverage these highly trained and educated EHS managers and have their time spent on high-value activities.
-Further, when your EHS manager is spending their time mitigating the risks of environmental compliance, your brand reputation costs diminish.
-With public data a priority, any small oversight on compliance is under scrutiny.
+Further, when your EHS manager is spending time mitigating environmental compliance risks, your brand reputation costs diminish.

+Now that public data is a priority, any small oversight on compliance is under scrutiny.
 Your brand will not handle the discrepancy behind closed doors….

-- California Attorney General Announces $11 Million Settlement With AutoZone AutoZone facilities in 45 counties were found by the prosecuting offices to have committed environmental violations, according to the Attorney General’s Office.
+California Attorney General Announces $11 Million Settlement With AutoZone AutoZone facilities in 45 counties were found by the prosecuting offices to have committed environmental violations, according to the Attorney General’s Office.

-- Wal-Mart fined for dumping hazardous waste in US Wal-Mart has agreed to pay $82m (£54m) in civil and criminal charges after pleading guilty to dumping hazardous waste in California and Missouri.
+Wal-Mart fined for dumping hazardous waste in US Wal-Mart has agreed to pay $82m in civil and criminal charges after pleading guilty to dumping hazardous waste in California and Missouri.

 Embracing Technology Innovation to Decrease EHS Costs and Risk